-In accordance with the requirements of Section 14A of the Exchange Act, we are providing our stockholders the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of our named executive officers (as disclosed under the section titled "Executive Compensation," including the compensation tables included therein and the accompanying narrative disclosure) commonly known as "say-on-pay."
+Our stockholders are entitled to vote to approve, on a non-binding, advisory basis, the compensation of our named executive officers (as disclosed under the section titled "Executive Compensation," including the compensation tables included therein and the accompanying narrative disclosure) commonly known as "say-on-pay."
+After careful consideration and in consideration of the say-on-frequency vote that occurred at the 2021 Annual Meeting of Stockholders, our board of directors has determined that a say-on-pay vote that occurs every year is the most appropriate approach for Immunovant at this time.

 The vote on this resolution is not intended to address any specific element of compensation, but rather relates to the overall compensation of our named executive officers, as described in this proxy statement.
-As discussed in under the section titled "Executive Compensation", our Board believes that its compensation philosophy and decisions support our key business objectives of creating value for, and promoting the interests of, our stockholders.
+As discussed under the section titled "Executive Compensation", our Board believes that its compensation philosophy and decisions support our key business objectives of creating value for, and promoting the interests of, our stockholders.